alanesq/esp32cam-demo/README.md

 I have now updated the sketch to work with both.   [more info here](https://docs.espressif.com/projects/arduino-esp32/en/latest/migration_guides/2.x_to_3.0.html) <br>

 I show in this sketch how to use the esp32cam as easily as possible.
-Everything I learn I try to add to it, please let me know if you have anything which you think can be added or changed to improve it - I am not a professional programmer so am sure there is plenty of room for improvement... <br>
+Everything I learn I try to add to it, please let me know if you have anything which you think can be added or changed to improve it - I am not a professional programmer so am sure there is plenty of room for improvement... <br><br>

 This sketch has got a bit larger than I anticipated but this is just because it now has so many individual demonstrations of ways to use the camera, I have tried to make each part as easy to follow as possible with lots of comments etc.. <br>
+In fact I actually use this sketch for most of my projects.
+The /jpg url is very handy for external apps to grab images, e.g. I have created a Processing sketch which works very well for motion sensing   [link here](https://github.com/alanesq/esp32cam-demo/tree/master/Misc/motionDetect) <br><br>

 The camera is not great quality and very poor in low light conditions but it is very cheap (around £5 each if buying several) and I think has lots of potential for interesting applications. <br>
 This sketch is just a collection of all I have discovered/learned in the process of using them myself<br>